-of 2014, at an adjudicatory hearing, petitioner stipulated to the allegations in the petition and agreed that he had neglected the child.
-Thereafter, the circuit court granted petitioner a six-month post-adjudicatory improvement period and subsequently extended those improvement periods for three months.
-However, based on the petitioner's failure to comply with court-ordered drug screening and other services offered by the DHHR, the matter was scheduled for disposition.
+In September of 2014, at an adjudicatory hearing, petitioner stipulated to the allegations in the petition and agreed that she had neglected her children.
+Thereafter, the circuit court granted petitioner a six-month post-adjudicatory improvement period.
+The circuit court granted petitioner a three-month extension of her improvement period in March of 2015, but based on petitioner's failure to comply with court-ordered drug screening, therapy, and treatment, the matter was scheduled for disposition.